 Early Notables of the Kempthurn family (pre 1700)

 Another 33 words (2 lines of text) are included under the topic Early Kempthurn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Kempthurn family to the New World and Oceana
+Migration of the Kempthurn family

 In the immigration and passenger lists were a number of people bearing the name Kempthurn Richard Kempthorn, who was living in Waterloo County, Ontario in 1877.

 Related Stories +

 - ^ Hutchins, Fortescue, The History of Cornwall, from the Earliest Records and Traditions to the Present Time.
 London: William Penaluna, 1824.
 Print